yavor-mishev/JavaScript-Fundamentals/01.Getting started/What is JavaScript.md

 3. Where does JavaScript code run?
    - originaly designed to run only in browsers
-     - every browser hasa JS Engine that can execute JS code
+     - every browser has a JS Engine that can execute JS code
      - FireFox: SpiderMonkey
      - Chrome: v8
    - Node: a C++ program that includes Chrome's JavaScript v8 engine